erikdubois/Themes-Icons-Pack/README.md

 https://github.com/numixproject/numix-icon-theme-circle

 Numix is used as a fall-back icon theme for Sardi icon theme.
 So you should install it.
-Whenever an icons is not yet made in Sardi, it will use the icon of Numix if they have made it.
+Whenever an icon is not yet made in Sardi, it will use the icon of Numix if they have made it.

 ![Screenshots](http://i.imgur.com/2je4qz2.jpg)